• Skip to primary navigation

 • Perfect to make for the holidays by decorating them with candy cane pieces and white chocolate for an extra delicious flair.

 • An excellent introduction to whole wheat baking.
-Many people are afraid to try baking with whole wheat pastry flour, but it’s not as complicated as it sounds and has many health benefits.
+Many people are afraid to try baking with whole wheat pastry flour, but it’s not as complicated as it sounds and makes the best cookies!

 • A tasty whole wheat cookie the whole family will love!